AlbertiPot/nar/README.md

 1. Cell information for  NAS-Bench-101

     The original [NAS-Bench-101](https://github.com/google-research/nasbench) dataset contains 423,624 unique cell-based neural networks nad each network is trained and evaluated on CIFAR-10 for 3 times.
-Each netowrk is represented by directed acyclic graphs (DAG) with up to 9 vertices and 7 edges.
+Each network is represented by directed acyclic graphs (DAG) with up to 9 vertices and 7 edges.
 The valid operations at each vertex are "3×3 convolution", "1×1 convolution", and "3×3 max-pooling".

     We calculate the *FLOPs and #parameters* for each **vertice (operation)** of each cell for all the architectures.
 The training, validation and testing accuracy, as well as the training time, are averaged from 3 runs of 108 epochs.